King Records Cincinnati and the Right On Queen City Sound - Cincinnati Articles

-Did you know Cincinnati was home to one of the most influential record labels?
+Did you know the Queen City was once home to King Records Cincinnati - one of the most influential record labels?
 Or that The Twist (Later made famous by Chubby Checker) was first recorded here?
-Some of James Brown's most significant recordings were also recorded at the King Studios!
+Some of James Brown's most significant recordings were also recorded at the King Records studios!

 This legendary hotbed of funk and country music was located at 1540 Brewster Avenue, just north of downtown, in a former ice storage building.
 Owner Syd Nathan started King Records to fill the country music niche that was currently being ignored by the larger record labels of the time, in 1943.
 Soon after, King Records began recording and releasing R&B songs from many black artists, also being ignored by the major labels.

 King was essentially a one stop shop for making records.
 An artist could record the song, make the masters, press the records and even ship them out all in the same day.
 The records could also be pressed in small numbers which is why there are so many of them that are extreme rarities.